In the world of fasting and cleansing, the concept of detox refers to the process your body goes through when it expels toxins.

-It is normal to experience some of the above detox symptoms during the first few days to a week after making a sudden change to your diet and lifestyle.
+It is normal to experience some of the above detox symptoms during the first few days to a week after starting a cleanse, or making a sudden change to your diet or lifestyle.

 However, if any of these symptoms persist beyond a week, or they show up after you have been following a particular diet for a period of time, then they may signal a necessary change that you need to make.

-Use a website or app like Cron-o-Meter to determine where your diet is lacking, and take steps to fill in any nutritional gaps.
+Use a website or app to determine where your diet is lacking, and take steps to fill in any nutritional gaps.